Genetic and molecular plant science

 The goal of this specialisation is to reach an understanding of processes in living plants; growth, development and plant interaction with the environment – knowledge that can be used in plant breeding, biotechnology or conservation issues.
 Knowledge about plants and their interactions are fundamental to work with sustainable development.
 The programme also provides an excellent basis for continued research.

 Information about the specialisation

-The first course, Plant Growth and Development, is given at Uppsala University.
+The first course, Genetic and molecular plant science, is given at Uppsala University.
 It has a focus on the mechanisms at molecular, cell and organismal level controlling different phases of plant development.
 Plant growth and development are genetically programmed but to a large extent also controlled by external signals – an example is the many the many plant species that do not flower until they have been exposed to a period of low temperature.
 In addition to studying hormones and genetic functions, we also study how factors such as light and temperature affect the development of plants.
 The course also contains an introduction to master studies.

 Next course, Genetic diversity and plant breeding, is given by The Swedish University of Agricultural Sciences and treats biodiversity and selection, plant breeding, comparative genetics, biotechnology issues and bioinformatics tools within the plant breeding area.

 The spring term will start with the course Molecular Plant-Microbe Interactions (Stockholm University), focusing on the interaction among plants and their environment, for example symbiosis and effects on plants attacked by insects and microorganisms.
 Within this course there is also a five week project work.

 In the last period of the first year, the course Functional Genomics is recommended.
 This course is focused on whole-genome studies of bacteria, archaea and eukaryotes.
 Sequencing and analysis at the whole-genome level (genomics) is covered in depth, including different sequencing techniques and strategies, genome organisation and structure, comparative genomics and evolutionary issues.